lsbFlying/resy/README-EN.md

 <details>
 <summary>changed logs</summary>

+🌟`v4.0.2`：<br/>
-🌟`v4.0.2`：Fixed the processing bug that the logic data of getDerivedStateFromProps of view is empty
+1. Fixed the processing bug that the logic data of getDerivedStateFromProps of view is empty;<br/>
+2. Fixed the bug of update invalidation caused by missing data reference fields due to possible complex reference logic in the components wrapped in the view;

 🌟`v4.0.1`：Fixed the problem of setting the corresponding key value multiple times when using the hookInitialState initialization hook parameter of useStore

 🌟`v4.0.0`：resy has been in stable development since v4.0.0, the API has been named and will not be changed easily.